upstash/query/README.md

 const user = await c.getDocument(documentId);
 ```

+#### Set a document

-Set a document: this overwrites the document We can't do a partial update,
+This overwrites the document.
+We can't do a partial update, because there's no
-because there's no way to do this atomically using redis `STRING`.
-We would have
+way to do this atomically using redis `STRING`.
+We would have to read the
-to read the document, decode it, update some fields, encode it again and then
+document, decode it, update some fields, encode it again and then write to
-write to redis.
+redis.
 That's a little bit too complicated to do in lua for an MVP.

 Initially I used a `HASH` to store the individual fields of a document but this
 was very costly when retrieving multiple documents, because `HMGET` works on a